 Affliction is what fuels the furnace of this heaven-hearted hope.
 People whose lives are unscathed by affliction have a less energetic hope.
 Oh, they are glad to know they are going to heaven.
 But suffering makes the Christian experience more than signing the dotted line on an eternal health-care contract.
 Suffering turns our heart toward the future, like a mother turning the face of her child, insisting “Look this way!”
 Once heaven has our attention, a fervent anticipation for God’s ultimate reality – appearing with Him in glory – begins to glow, making everything earthly pale in comparison.
 Earth’s pain keeps crushing our hopes, reminding us this world can never satisfy; only heaven can.
 And every time we begin to nestle too comfortably on this planet, God cracks open the locks of the dam to allow an ice-cold splash of suffering to wake us from our spiritual slumber.

-Suffering keeps swelling our feet so that earth’s shoes won’t fit
+Suffering keeps swelling our feet so that earth’s shoes won’t fit.

 I believe it.
 I truly do.
 And I'm OK with it, too.
 If I had a choice, I wouldn't choose these momentary afflictions that are swelling my feet anymore than Joni would choose paralysis and breast cancer, but to have that heaven-hearted hope and a fervent anticipation for God's ultimate reality makes it all OK.